COMP122/pythagorean.mips/assignment.md

    1. utilize the isqrt() subroutine.
    1. define the subroutine hypotenuse(a, b).

 Under this version of your program, you need to exercise subroutine calling, which requires you to save and restore registers.
 Remember, registers are shared by *all* subroutines.
+Hence, there is a need to save and restore registers at strategic points.

 As such, your program is to be structured as follows: